Lachlan Murdoch: Private investments (2005–2014)

 On leaving News Corp with a two-year non-compete agreement, Murdoch founded an Australian private investment company, Illyria Pty Ltd, in 2005.
 He developed an eclectic mix of investments, with stakes in the Indian Premier League cricket team Rajasthan Royals, online DVD rental company Quickflix, toy marketer Funtastic and digital media company Destra.
 On 21 January 2008, Murdoch and James Packer announced that their companies, Illyria and Consolidated Press Holdings would seek to privatise the publicly listed Consolidated Media Holdings.
-It was expected that the proposed AUD3.3 billion deal would deliver Murdoch and Packer with private stakes in Foxtel, Fox Sports, Universal Media Firm, LLC and PBL Media, with the latter owning the Nine Network and ACP Magazines.
+It was expected that the proposed AUD3.3 billion deal would deliver Murdoch and Packer with private stakes in Foxtel, Fox Sports, Universal Media Firm and PBL Media, with the latter owning the Nine Network and ACP Magazines.
 Packer eventually decided to sell down his stake in media companies in a series of transactions between 2006 and 2008, and the deal with Murdoch collapsed.

-In November 2009, Illyria acquired 50% of a network of radio stations called DMG Radio, which was renamed Nova Entertainment, with Murdoch as chairman.
-In September 2012 Illyria acquired the balance of shares it did not own.
-In 2012, Illyria purchased the remaining 50% of the holdings, and within a few years, NOVA Entertainment grew into the leading network of FM stations in Australia.
+In November 2009, Illyria acquired 50% of a network of radio network DMG Radio, which was renamed Nova Entertainment, with Murdoch as chairman.
+In September 2012 Illyria acquired the balance of shares it did not own from the Daily Mail & General Trust.
+Nova Entertainment grew into the leading network of FM stations in Australia.

-In 2010, Packer purchased an 18% stake in Network Ten, quickly offloading half to Murdoch.
+In 2010, Packer purchased an 18% stake in Network 10 quickly offloading half to Murdoch.
 Both Packer and Murdoch joined the Ten board.
 In February 2011, Murdoch was appointed acting CEO of Ten Network Holdings after the company's board terminated the contract of CEO Grant Blackley.
 The following month Packer unexpectedly resigned from the board.
 In February 2012, the Ten board appointed Murdoch non-executive chairman of Ten Network Holdings.
 Although Ten was already in some financial difficulties before Murdoch became CEO, by late 2012, on paper Illyria had lost AUD110 million of the original AUD150 million invested since 2010.
 The share price had fallen by about 80% and network profits had dropped by over half.
 In an attempt to control costs, Ten had reduced employment numbers by 160 people, and the problems were mainly attributed to falling advertising revenues and restructuring at the network.
 Ten purchased, at three times its original cost, the Australian rights for MasterChef from the Australian subsidiary of the Shine Group, itself a subsidiary of the News Corpowned 21st Century Fox.
 On 14 June 2017, Ten went into voluntary administration after Murdoch and fellow shareholder Bruce Gordon declined to extend the company's credit facility.
 Two bids were received for Ten; one from Murdoch and Gordon and one from CBS Corporation – Ten's largest creditor.
 The CBS bid was preferred by both the administrators and creditors.
 CBS's successful bid meant Murdoch lost his entire investment in the network.